intermine/im-docs/docs/get-started/tutorial/index.rst

 Building a Mine
 ----------------------

-So far we have created databases, integrated data and run post-processing with individual `ant` targets.
-InterMine has a perl program called `project_build` that reads the `project.xml` definition and runs all of the steps in sequence.
-It also has the option of dumping the production database during the build and recovering from these dumps in case of problems.
+So far we have created databases, integrated data and run post-processing with individual gradle tasks.
+InterMine has a Perl program called `project_build` that reads the `project.xml` definition and runs all of the steps in sequence.
+The script has the option of creating snapshots during the build at specified checkpoints.

 Build complete BioTestMine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~